 Signature Kitchens, Additions & Baths

-Every designer has had specialized training in Kitchen Design, through NKBA, SEN or ASID, not only in style and structure, but in function and arrangement as well.
+Every designer has had specialized training in kitchen design, through NKBA, SEN or ASID, not only in style and structure, but in function and arrangement as well.
 Unlike our neighbors, we are not a retail store.
-We are a design-build remodeling company, a licensed contractor in Maryland, The District of Columbia and Virginia.
-Whether you live in DC, Bethesda, Potomac, Olney or Silver Spring, Woodley Park, Adams Morgan or Capitol Hill, Signature KAB can design a beautiful kitchen, addition, or Bath for you.
+We are a design/build remodeling company and a licensed contractor in Maryland, the District of Columbia, and Virginia.
+Whether you live in DC, Bethesda, Potomac, Olney, Silver Spring, Woodley Park, Adams Morgan, or Capitol Hill, Signature KAB can design a beautiful kitchen, addition, or bath for you.